-The outer planets probably have cores of iron and rock about the size of the Earth beneath their deep atmosphere, as illustrated in figure 8.9.
+The outer planets probably have cores of iron and rock roughly the size of the Earth beneath their deep atmosphere, as illustrated in figure 8.8.
 Astronomers deduce the existence of these cores in two ways.
 First, if the outer planets have the same relative amount of heavy elements as the Sun, they should contain several Earth masses of iron and silicates, and because these substances are much denser than hydrogen, they must sink to the planet's core.
 Secondly, detailed analyses of these planets' gravitational fields, determined from their effect on space probes, are best explained by dense cores.
-In the case
+In the case of Jupiter, a core of roughly 7 times the Earth's mass is estimated.
+However, there is a large uncertainty in the exact value, with some recent models estimating twice as much.